By Rob Shaul

 We strongly believe first responders are professional athletes.

-Poor fitness reflects poorly on other areas of an first responder’ professionalism.
+Poor fitness reflects poorly on other areas of a first responder’ professionalism.

-Is it safe to assume that if an de-conditioned cop isn’t professional enough to be fit for his job, his marksmanship, investigative skills, and tactical proficiency are also in question?
+Is it safe to assume that if a de-conditioned cop isn’t professional enough to be fit for his job, his marksmanship, investigative skills, and tactical proficiency are also in question?

-Haven’t you seen the same with individuals at your department?
+Haven’t you seen the same with individuals in your department?